The Pakistani passport is a small green book that carries a significant meaning. It is a way to travel, connect with the world, and prove who you are.

 For overseas Pakistanis living far from home, this document serves as proof of identity and a symbol of belonging.

-At the same time, the Pakistani passport ranking is often a reason for stress.
+Additionally, the ranking of the Pakistani passport often causes stress for its holders.
 This ranking shows how many countries you can visit without a visa.
-Sadly, the Pakistani passport ranking in 2025 remains relatively low.

 According to the Henley Passport Index and other global reports, Pakistan’s passport ranks among the last 10 in the world.